 As much as you think they are helpful, Facebook threads often do not work.
 Dropping links in these groups is the same as throwing a dart at a dartboard while wearing a blindfold.
 You might be lucky and get what you want, but in most cases, you are going to miss the center.

-The only time Facebook groups and threads can work is when you are in a very deeply niched group.
-For instance, if you are a food blogger, find a group where people are sharing each other’s recipes.
+Facebook groups and threads can only work when you are in a very deeply niched group.
+For instance, if you are a food blogger, find a group where people share each other’s recipes.
 Because your audience already follows you for food content, they will be much more interested in other recipes.
 It is a win-win situation.

 Finally, share groups also may not work because the content and images are not the best quality.
 You don’t want to send readers to a site riddled with typographical errors and bad photos.
-It is essential you direct them to sites you yourself would visit and follow.
-If the posts shared by others do not meet your standards, then you can’t reciprocate, or get forced into sharing crappy content.
+You must direct them to sites you would visit and follow.
+If the posts shared by others do not meet your standards, then you can’t reciprocate or get forced into sharing crappy content.

 6. Pay attention to what works